 Needing little introduction, the ELA M 251 is one of the most desired microphones in all of history.
 Its smooth, open tone has been the secret behind the vocal sounds on records both old and new by names like Brian Wilson, Celine Dion, Beyoncé, and more.
 The ELA M 251 employs a tube-based large diaphragm design to deliver its signature detailed and balanced sound, making it a fantastic choice for lead vocals as well as acoustic instruments.
 With a choice of three different polar patterns, it’s hard to find a source that the 251 doesn’t sound great on.

 Telefunken Elektroakustik's ELA M 251E is manufactured to the same original specifications as the classic.
 For those looking for a modern take on the mic, the ELA M 251T does so by employing a new diaphragm design with titanium and aluminum.
-Either version of the 251 make great choices for studio centerpieces.
+Either version of the 251 makes great choices for studio centerpieces.
 One listen and you’ll immediately understand why this microphone is viewed as one of the holy grails of studio gear.

 Telefunken Elektroakustik U47 Microphone